foomo/foomo-docs/foomo/docs/frontend/typescript/spreading.md

 Spreading creates new instances of objects or array, but we need to be very careful because it only does a shallow copy.
 If you have a deeply nested object or array, nested entities will still hold a reference to an original value and hence dangerous bugs can occur.

 Copying is needed when doing state changes (either local or state management e.g. Redux).
-If deep cloning is required [`structuredClone`](https://developer.mozilla.org/en-US/docs/Web/API/structuredClone) can be used.
+If deep cloning is required, [`structuredClone`](https://developer.mozilla.org/en-US/docs/Web/API/structuredClone) can be used.

 ```jsx live
 function () {